More severe weather and tornadoes forecast for Oklahoma, Ozarks

 "Very large hail to the size of baseballs or larger can be expected with the most intense storms late this afternoon and evening," the Weather Service advisory said.

-Oklahoma City and Tulsa, Oklahoma, as well as Springfield, Missouri may all be buffeted by Friday's severe weather and possible tornado touchdowns, said Rich Thompson, a lead forecaster at the National Weather Service's Storm Prediction Centre in Norman, Oklahoma.
+Oklahoma City; Tulsa, Oklahoma; and Springfield, Missouri may all be buffeted by Friday's severe weather and possible tornado touchdowns, said Rich Thompson, a lead forecaster at the National Weather Service's Storm Prediction Centre in Norman, Oklahoma.

 The danger zone also included Joplin, Missouri, he added.
 Joplin was hit by a monster tornado, one of the most catastrophic in U.S. history, that killed 161 people and destroyed about 7,500 homes two years ago.

-On Friday, the focus is going to be from southwest Missouri into Oklahoma, Thompson said, referring to the area often referred to as "Tornado Alley."
+On Friday, "the focus is going to be from southwest Missouri back into, along and just north, of the I-44 corridor in Missouri and Oklahoma," Thompson said, referring to the interstate highway that cuts through much of what is often referred to as "Tornado Alley."